 The underlying models of each pSEM were specified as generalized linear mixed-effects models (GLMMs).
 GLMMs can model processes that occur at different levels; for example, we modeled seed size at the plant level, and pollen deposition at the flower level.
-Random intercepts were used to model variance at the field and plot level, but plot-level variance terms had poor traces and low effective sample sizes, indicating low plot-level variance; therefore, we omitted plot-level random effects for all models (except for pollen count and pod set in seed fields, see Table 5).
+Random intercepts were used to model variance at the field and plot level, but plot-level variance terms had poor traces and low effective sample sizes, indicating low plot-level variance; therefore, we omitted plot-level random effects for all models (except for pollen count and pod set in seed fields, see Table S5).
 Visitation models used log(time) as an “offset" variable to account for differences in observation times.
-We observed LCBs directly harassing HBs during the plot-level observations, attacking HBs both on the flowers and in the air (also seen by and ), but HBs were never the aggressor in these interactions, so we treated LCB vistation as a potential cause of HB visitation (Figure 1).
+We observed LCBs directly harassing HBs during the plot-level observations, attacking HBs both on the flowers and in the air (also seen by and ), but HBs were never the aggressor in these interactions, so we treated LCB visitation as a potential cause of HB visitation (Figure 1).
 Pod set can suppress future vegetative growth and flower production , but SEMs do not allow for causal loops , so we included a path from pod set to flower production as the closest approximation of this process.
 The direction of the path could be reversed, implying that large flower production reduces the proportion of pod set, but we considered only the first scenario, as showed that low pod set increases flower production.
 Plant and pollen samples were not collected from male bays in seed fields, and there were no large differences in visitation rates for honey bees or LCBs (p = 0.32, 0.72, respectively) once other terms were included as covariates, so bay was excluded from further analysis.
-See Equation sets S1 and S2 for model specifications) Table 1 for a brief summary of the variables used in each SEM.
+See Equation sets S1 and S2 for model specifications) and Table S1 for a brief summary of the variables used in each SEM.

 Structural equation models do not have paths between all variables, which may bias the model results if this independence assumption is incorrect; this requires testing a “basis set" of independence claims using Shipley’s d-separation criteria .
 The initial commodity canola pSEM was misspecfied, as several missing paths were identified (Fisher’s C = 167.5, df = 64, p<0.001), but the updated pSEM was deemed adequate (C = 52.0, df = 48, p = 0.32).
 Similarly, the initial seed field pSEM also had several missing paths (C = 105.6, df = 76, p = 0.01), which were added, making the updated pSEM adequate (C = 72.2, k = 72, p = 0.47).
 Basis sets were generated using the dagitty library in R 4.2.1.